Restream/redmine_user_specific_theme/README.md

 ## Installation

+*These installation instructions are based on Redmine 2.x.
+For instructions for Redmine 1.x, see [Redmine wiki](http://www.redmine.org/projects/redmine/wiki/Plugins).*

 1. To install the plugin
     * Download the .ZIP archive, extract files and copy the plugin directory into *#{REDMINE_ROOT}/plugins*.